eflumerf/styleguide/dune-daq-cppguide.md

 ### Output Parameters [DUNE VERSION]

-If your function creates single value and you don't anticipate it ever needing to return more than a single value, have it return it.
+If your function creates a single value and you don't anticipate it ever needing to return more than a single value, have it return it.
 Otherwise, use pass-by-reference in the argument list.
 These output arguments should appear after the input arguments.
 Parameters